Mother & Muse

 “Enough romanticism about ‘creativity’: its about work, confidence, endurance, courage and appetite for suffering.” - Alain de Botton

-My motivation to unveil the modern day mother as a muse is because they are a source of inspiration and hidden heroes.
+My focus is to unveil the modern day mother as a muse.
+Mums are resilient fighters and a source of inspiration that too often goes unnoticed.
 We are not in the habit of acknowledging them as such, but they are.
-Their lives however are usually so packed, especially mothers with small children, that they don't often have the time to feel like muses, let along heroes.
-So I think its beautiful and empowering to give them this moment.
-To give them a moment to stand still in time, forever.
-A muse, eternally on canvas.
+Their lives however are usually so packed, especially mothers with small children, that they don't often have the time to feel like muses.
+Hence it is unique and empowering to give them this moment, a moment to stand still in time as a muse, eternally on canvas.
 Not pretending or trying to please anyone, just uniquely themselves.

 The challenge often comes on how to capture or simply outline some of the more precious and authentic characteristics of each woman I am painting.
 How will I go about bringing out the romantic or the epic, the fragile or broken, the strong and valiant?

 My approach so far has been to focus on less rather than more.
 I try to use fewer lines and a simple color palette.
 I search for ways to bring movement into the contours of the figure or into the skin.
 I believe the figure needs to breath.
 It needs to reflect something of the human fabric, which is that we are both orderly as well as complex, angular as well as curved.
 I seek for that imperfect sketch like line, the type that a three year old succeeds at every stroke, because they are not seeking perfection.